 How To Make A Survival Fire Conclusion

 With every method, once you get a spark in your tinder nest, blow it gently until you create a flame, and then move it to the bundle of kindling, to start your fire.
 Once your kindling is going good, add slightly larger pieces of wood, being careful not to smother your flame.
 Congratulations!
 You've now learnt how to make a survival fire!
 All the knowledge in the world will do you little good in an emergency situation if you can't call it to mind.
 So take every opportunity to build a fire using one of these non-traditional ways.
-Making a pretend campfire with the kids in the backyard is a great way to educate them too.
+For even more information on starting a campfire, my friends at MyOpenCountry have written a (seriously) good article titled "How To Build A Campfire: The Right Way".
+So if you're still eager to learn more, head on over.